Promoting girls' and women's involvement in rugby around the United States.

 Try on Coaching

-Coaching a sports team can be one of the most rewarding jobs you do in your lifetime.
-As the sport of rugby grows, so does our need for more coaches.
+As girls' rugby grows, so does the need for more coaches, especially female role models.
 Rugby players have a great base knowledge of the game, enabling them to be in a perfect position to coach.
 Check out how you can get involved today!

 - Coach a Rookie Rugby Team – Rookie Rugby is a great entry point to coaching.
 It is a fun way for kids to try the sport at a young age.
 Rookie Rugby is easy to coach and you can start by downloading more information at RookieRugby.com.
 Check with your local state representative for available Rookie Rugby Instructor courses that you can attend.

-- Coach a High School Team – One of the fastest growing team sports in the country is rugby.
-Specifically for high school girls, seven-a-side rugby is growing in leaps and bounds.
+- Coach a High School Team – For high school girls, seven-a-side rugby is growing in leaps and bounds.
 This is a great opportunity to introduce the game to our future Olympians.
-Check out www.usarugby.org/coaching for more information on the Level 200 Coaching Certification.
+Check out USARugby.org/coaching for more information on the Level 200 Coaching Certification.
 Contact your local state rep to get started.

 Try on Refereeing

-Officiating any sport is not an easy task, but it is a role that is integral to the game.
-Rugby refereeing is a unique position where you work to maintain the continuity of the game, focusing on allowing the players to play instead of just blowing your whistle.
+Officiating is integral to growing the game.
+Rugby refereeing is different than many other officiating systems, as rugby refs work to maintain the continuity and safety of the game, instead of merely policing infractions.
 It is a challenging and rewarding opportunity that you can get involved with today, not to mention getting paid to do it!

 Steps to Refereeing

 - Contact Your State Representative – If you are interested in refereeing in your community, start by contacting your local state representative.
-Contact us to find someone in your area!
+USARugby.org/sro

 Try on Administrating